Land reform

-Land reform (also known as agrarian reform) involves the changing of laws, regulations, or customs regarding land ownership, land use, and land transfers.
-The reforms may be initiated by governments, by interested groups, or by revolution.
+Land reform (also known as agrarian reform) is the changing of laws, regulations, or customs regarding land ownership, land use, land economics, and land transfers.
+Reforming the ownership of land may be initiated by governments or market forces, and at times have been sparked by revolution.
+In the 20th century, both capitalist and communist governments have enacted land reforms.

 Land reform is often considered a contentious process, as land is a key driver of a wide range of social, political and economic outcomes.
 The structure and distribution of land rights has been linked to state formation, economic growth, inequality, political violence, and identity politics, making land reform highly consequential for the long-term structures of society.

 Overview

-Land reform may consist of a government-initiated or government-backed property redistribution, generally of agricultural land.
-Land reform can, therefore, refer to transfer of ownership from the more powerful to the less powerful, such as from a relatively small number of wealthy or noble owners with extensive land holdings (e.g., plantations, large ranches, or agribusiness plots) to individual ownership by those who work the land.
-Such transfers of ownership may be with or without compensation; compensation may vary from token amounts to the full value of the land.
+Land reform refers to the transfer of ownership from the more powerful to the less powerful, such as from a relatively small number of wealthy or noble owners with extensive land holdings (e.g., plantations, large ranches, or agribusiness plots) to individual ownership by those who work the land.
+Such transfers can be government-initiated or government-backed.
+The transfer of ownership may be with or without compensation.
+Compensation can vary from token amounts to the full value of the land.

-Land reform may also entail the transfer of land from individual ownership—even peasant ownership in smallholdings—to government-owned collective farms; it has also, in other times and places, referred to the exact opposite: division of government-owned collective farms into smallholdings.
+Land reform may entail the transfer of land from individual ownership—even peasant ownership in smallholdings—to government-owned collective farms.
+The term has also been used to refer to the exact opposite: the division of government-owned collective farms into smallholdings.
 The common characteristic of all land reforms is modification or replacement of existing institutional arrangements governing possession and use of land.
-Thus, while land reform may be radical in nature, such as through large-scale transfers of land from one group to another, it can also be less dramatic, such as regulatory reforms aimed at improving land administration.
+While land reform may be radical in nature, such as large-scale transfers of land from one group to another, it can also be less dramatic, such as regulatory reforms aimed at improving land administration.